baier233/x64dbg/docs/gui/settings/others.md

 # Other settings

-These settings do not appear in settings dialog, nor can they be changed in x64dbg GUI elsewhere, but can be modified by editing the INI configuration file.
+These settings do not appear in settings dialog, nor can they be changed in MARENOL GUI elsewhere, but can be modified by editing the INI configuration file.

 ## Engine
 ### AnimateInterval